Calls for help

 “We got a huge number of calls from people who feel dreadfully isolated and lonely, which impacts their mental health,” says Bill.
 “We get calls from older veterans who are experiencing PTSD, and there’s certainly a generational thing where the attitude can be, ‘What have you got to be depressed about?
 Pull yourself together!’ and those sort of comments that do no good at all.
 Forcesline is here to help.”

-Loneliness can have a significant impact on their wellbeing.
+Loneliness can have a significant impact on someone's wellbeing.
 Get advice on practical steps you can take to improve your situation.

 The line can be accessed from anywhere in the world, and is open from 9am-5pm Monday to Friday.
 The UK number is 0800 731 4880.